SaketTommundrum/Insurance-Claims-Dashboard/README.md

 # Insurance Claims & Policyholder Risk Analysis Dashboard (Excel)

 An interactive Excel-based dashboard designed to visualize, analyze, and extract insights from insurance claims and policyholder risk metrics.
-This project empowers analysts and business teams with actionable metrics across claims, regions, policy types, and premium trends.
+This project empowers analysts and business teams with actionable insights for claims management, risk segmentation, and premium optimization.

 ## 📌 Purpose